ericyangyu/7-Days-of-Serverless-2020/day1/README.md

 Roast time (in minutes) = 15 * lbs of turkey

 ## Usage
-1. To run the program (only tested on Mac):
+1. To run the program (only tested on Mac), first clone this repo into VS Code.
+Then:
 ```
 click F5 or run program in debug
 ```

-2. Then, paste the HttpStart URL from terminal to browser, replacing `{functionName}` with `TurkeyOrchestrator`.
+2. Paste the HttpStart URL from terminal to browser, replacing `{functionName}` with `TurkeyOrchestrator`.
 Here's a sample URL:
 ```
 http://localhost:7071/api/orchestrators/TurkeyOrchestrator
 ```